tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_yaml.md

 ## Comparing JSON to YAML

 Earlier in the course, we looked at various [JSON structures involving objects and arrays](docapis_analyze_json.html).
-Here let's look at the equivalent YAML syntax for each of these same JSON objects.
+So let's look at the equivalent YAML syntax for each of these same JSON objects.

 {: .tip}
 You can use [Unserialize.me](http://www.unserialize.me/) to make the conversion from JSON to YAML or YAML to JSON.